 A study of the overlap between medication prescriptions for ADHD and asthma indicated that there was a 65% greater chance of, reciprocally, someone with a prescription for asthma medicine to provided a prescription for ADHD medication, or vice versa: a person with a prescription for ADHD to develop asthma and require a prescription med for their breathing.
 So, prescription trends indicate a “marked comorbidity”, or chance of developing both, between ADHD and asthma.
 The strongest link was found in 20-49-year-old women, and 30 to 49-year-old men.
 Now, remember every research methods class ever: correlation does not equal causation.
 But, it does spark curiosity, no?1

 I consider both my ADHD and asthma to likely be linked to my prematurity.
 But, what could other causes be for the connection between asthma and ADHD?
 Why is there such a link?

 Is ADHD related to allergies?

-2008 research indicates that there may be reason to consider ADHD an “allergic disorder”, or allergic-related disorder.2 If you consider that ADHD is referred to, by the Diagnostic and Statistical Manual of Mental disorders (DSM) as a neurodevelopmental disorder3, this is certainly perplexing.
+2008 research indicates that there may be reason to consider ADHD an “allergic disorder”, or allergic-related disorder.
+If you consider that ADHD is referred to, by the Diagnostic and Statistical Manual of Mental disorders (DSM) as a neurodevelopmental disorder, this is certainly perplexing.
+2,3

 The reason for this association is based on a few things.
 First, asthma and ADHD are both considered to have a genetic component associated with who develops these conditions, as well as environmental influences on the development of asthma.
 These are not studied as extensively regarding ADHD, but instead, the writers speculate that the combined environmental and genetic factors, as with—and including—asthma, could “trigger” the development of ADHD.2